 loading...

-Nothing will ruin your holiday weekend like a trip to jail, so be aware that Minnesota has strict penalties for smuggling fireworks.
+Nothing will ruin your holiday weekend faster than a big fine or a trip to jail, so just be aware that Minnesota has some seriously strict penalties for smuggling fireworks into the state.

 Gallery Credit: Carly Ross